noamross/jekyll-site/_posts/2012-11-16-sod-dynamics-1.md

 mortality and stand dynamics in a mixed system of tanoak, bay laurel, and redwood.
 In this system, only tanoak and bay laurel carry the disease, and it mostly only kills tanoak, but all three species compete for space in the forest.
+More detail on the model found in the paper and the paper's supplement.

 I'm developing this model as an R package -`"SODDr"` (Sudden Oak Death Dynamics in R), to replicate this work, you can install it from github.